SoujanyaPonnapalli/Powder/docs/compute_faults.md

   and that they typically afflict specific cores aka `mercurial cores` on multi-core CPUs, rather than the entire chip.
 - CEEs can appear to be sudden and unpredictable for several reasons including *minor software changes*; Software updates that result in heavy-use of otherwise rarely employed instructions
-- They observe on the order of a `few mercurial cores per several thousand machines`
--

 Some quoted examples of interest:
   - A subset of servers that are repeatedly responsible for producing erroneous results
-  - Common assumptions: storage devices and networks can corrupt data at rest or in transit, we are accustomed to thinking of processors as fail-stop or fail-noisy; but silent computational errors are common
+  - Common assumptions: storage devices and networks can corrupt data at rest or in transit, we are accustomed to thinking of processors as fail-stop or fail-noisy; but silent computational errors are common; we observe on the order of a `few mercurial cores per several thousand machines`

 ### Summary: